mccoates/mccoates.github.io/index.md

             <p>I'm a PhD student in Biostatistics at the <a href = "http://biostat.washington.edu">Department of Biostatistics</a> at the University of Washington.
             <br/>
             <br/>
-            Before joining UW Biostatistics, I studied Organismic and Evolutionary Biology at <a href = "http://oeb.harvard.edu/">Harvard University</a>, with a language citation in Spanish.
+            Before joining UW Biostatistics, I studied Organismic and Evolutionary Biology at Harvard University, with a language citation in Spanish.
             I was a research associate at the <a href = "http://igm.columbia.edu">Institute for Genomic Medicine</a> at Columbia University.
             <br/>
             <br/>
             I am advised by <a href = "https://faculty.washington.edu/nrsimon/">Dr. Noah Simon</a> and <a href = "http://faculty.washington.edu/mcarone/about.html">Dr. Marco Carone</a>.
 We are
-            developing nonparametric estimation methods for variable importance in the context of survival analysis.
-My collaborative projects include work with
+            developing nonparametric methods for survival analysis.
+My collaborative projects include work in conservation biology, microbial ecology, and genomic medicine.
-            <a href = "https://www.biostat.washington.edu/people/bruce-weir">Dr. Bruce Weir</a> and <a href = "https://www.biology.washington.edu/people/profile/samuel-k-wasser">Dr. Sam Wasser</a>,
-            adapting forensic genetic techniques to combat elephant poaching.
-My research is supported by an <a href = "https://www.nsfgrfp.org/">NSF Graduate Research Fellowship</a>.
+            My research is supported by an NSF Graduate Research Fellowship.
             <hr>
             <b>Contact/Links</b>
             <br/>